8

 Background Check Policy

-Students are responsible for the cost of the background check.
-The completed background check reports are made available online only to the OT Program Director.
+The initial background check report completed at admission is included in the clinical fee and will be made available online to the OT Program Director.
 Reports will be permanently archived online with Universal Background Screening Inc. Printed copies can be made available to the student upon request.
-If a fieldwork site requests a copy of the report, it is preferred that the student deliver the report.
+When a fieldwork site requests a copy of the report, it is the student’s responsibility to deliver the report.
 The academic program will only provide a copy of the report to a student’s fieldwork education site if specifically requested by the site and student.
-Students acknowledged and agreed to the release of this information to the fieldwork education site when they signed the Student Agreement Form.
+Students acknowledge and agree to the release of this information to the fieldwork education site when they sign the Student Agreement Form.
 The offer of admission will be revoked for failure to complete a background check within the defined timeframe or if the results are unsatisfactory.

 Essential Functions